lpeacock200/notes/update_ideas.md

 class TripActivityFeatures
   ...

-  # Return all distinct Activites across Trips for a Location reverse sorted by
-  # occurrence count, as a measure of (non) popularity.
-This could be cached to reduce
-  # queries, or stored daily/weekly in a table.
-By limiting on the least popular activites
-  # we gain more inclusive data. (see notes at bottom)
-  def ranked_activites_per_trip_location; end

   # Reuse the query from 'sparse_trip_features' with the only change
-  # being a return of TripFeatures with count >= 3.
+  # being a return of TripFeatures with count > SPARSENESS_LIMIT,
-  def non_sparse_trip_features(limit_count = FEATURE_LIMIT); end
+  def non_sparse_trip_features; end

   # Return a hash of TripFeature => [Activites]
   # It first fetches TripFeatures from non_sparse_trip_features.
 For each,
   # it queries to get a set of matching Activites from the Trip.
-The Activites
-  # are sorted and limited based on the ranks from ranked_activites_per_trip_location.
+To limit the
+  # number of Activites returned, join and reverse sort against the location_activites_rankings
+  # table.
+Reverse sort to surface the least popular activties in a location in the interest of
+  # gathering more data and surfacing more/newer Activites.
   def activites_by_non_sparse_features; end
 end
 ```